victorfyonemoto/install-packages-script/README.md

-# Install Script for Debian/Ubuntu
+# Packages Install Script

-## Install script for Debian/Ubuntu base distros.

-This is a template script automates the process of installing applications/packages, flatpaks and snaps on a Debian or Ubuntu based system.
+This is a template script that automates the process of installing applications/packages, flatpaks and snaps on Debian/Ubuntu based system.
 Be aware for possible dependencies.

 ### Usage